Words To That Effect Or Affect

 Both "affect" and "effect" appear in various idiomatic expressions, which can further complicate their usage.
 Understanding these expressions is crucial for mastering the nuances of the English language.
 Here are some common examples:

 • To take effect: This phrase means to become operative or come into force.
-For example, "The new law will take effect next month."
+Take this: "The new law will take effect next month."

 • In effect: This phrase means in reality or practically speaking.
-For example, "The company is in effect bankrupt."
+As an example, "The company is in effect bankrupt."

 • Side effect: This term refers to an unintended or secondary result, often in the context of medication.
-For example, "A common side effect of this drug is drowsiness."
+Take this: "A common side effect of this drug is drowsiness."

 • Affect change: Though less common, this phrase implies actively influencing or bringing about change.
-For example, "She sought to affect change through her activism."
+To give you an idea, "She sought to affect change through her activism."

 Trends and Latest Developments